node-hid/node-hid/README.md

 git clone https://github.com/node-hid/node-hid.git
-cd node-hid                                        # must change into node-hid directory npm install -g rimraf                              # just so it doesn't get 'clean'ed npm run prepublish                                 # get the needed hidapi submodule npm install --build-from-source                    # rebuilds the module with C code node ./src/show-devices.js
+cd node-hid                                        # must change into node-hid directory npm install -g rimraf                              # just so it doesn't get 'clean'ed npm run prepublishOnly                             # get the needed hidapi submodule npm install --build-from-source                    # rebuilds the module with C code node ./src/show-devices.js
 ```

-You will see some warnings from the C compiler as it compiles
+You may see some warnings from the C compiler as it compiles
-[hidapi](https://github.com/signal11/hidapi) (the underlying C library `node-hid` uses).
+[hidapi](https://github.com/libusb/hidapi) (the underlying C library `node-hid` uses).
 This is expected.

 For ease of development, there are also the scripts: